Like it on Facebook, Tweet it or share this question on other bookmarking websites.

 Meanwhile, finasteride is the first antiandrogen released to the public to prevent hair loss.
 Androgens are "male" hormones that both sexes have, testosterone being the most popularly recognizable.
 Testosterone converts to a number of chemicals through perfectly natural processes, one of them being DHT: a major cause of hair loss.
 Finasteride blocks this conversion, thereby enabling better hair retention and fostering some growth.

 Hair restoration specialists continue to experiment with finasteride to optimize growth.
 Dr. Chiara Insalaco, a collaborator of Dr. Cole's, is working on a topical finasteride treatment that is showing substantial results.
 Learn more by reading a recent blog post.
-Alternately, contact us to learn more about finasteride, dutasteride, and other take-home hair loss treatment.
+Alternatively, contact us to learn more about finasteride, dutasteride, and other take-home hair loss treatment.